 On behalf of our faculty and staff, welcome to the Loma Linda University School of Nursing.
 Whether you are visiting our catalog for the first time or returning after many visits, we know you share our mission—to further the healing and teaching ministry of Jesus Christ through commitment to whole person care and Christian values.
 You have chosen a noble profession consistently recognized as the most trusted.
 The nursing education offered at LLUSN will prepare you for a life of Christian service in the nursing profession, representing Christ to the world, wherever you are.

-Welcome to the School of Nursing, where you will receive an education that will prepare you for a life of Christian service in the nursing profession.
-This Student Handbook will introduce you to the programs of the school and give you information on progression and services available to help you reach your goal.
+This section of the University CATALOG will introduce you to the programs of the School as well as give you information on academic progression and services available to help you reach your goal.